Swine Flu and Travel Insurance

 Basic trip cancellation/interruption coverage won’t cover your trip costs if you cancel because the “threat” of sickness won’t be listed as a covered reason.
 Most trip cancellation insurance is limited to “named perils,” a schedule of “covered reasons” that are spelled out and not included with the company’s list of exclusions.

-However, most basic policies do include being “quarantined” as a covered reason if you were forced to cancel your trip because you were enduring forced isolation.
+However, most basic policies do include being “quarantined” as a covered reason if you were forced to cancel your trip because you were enduring forced isolation if you contracted MERS.

 But—and here is why a policy’s list of exclusions is always critically important--some companies specifically exclude “Epidemics” from coverage.
 They won’t reimburse you if your “quarantine” was caused due to a swine flu "Epidemic".